-Signatories to the letter include 50 former Presidents, 49 former Prime Ministers, one former Chancellor, and nine other former Heads of State from across the world.
-Two former Presidents of the European Commission and three Nobel Peace Prize laureates are among the signatories.
+Signatories to the letter include 54 former Presidents, 59 former Prime Ministers, one former Chancellor, and nine other former Heads of State from across the world.
+A former UN Secretary General, a former President of the UN General Assembly, two former Presidents of the European Commission and three Nobel Peace Prize laureates are among the signatories.

 European signatories to the letter include the former Prime Ministers of the UK, France, Italy, Poland, Spain, and Ukraine.
 In South America, signatories include the former Presidents of Argentina, Chile, Colombia, Costa Rica, and Mexico and two former Secretaries–General of the Organization of American States (OAS).
 Other notable signatories include former US Vice President Mike Pence and two former Prime Ministers from Canada.

 Highlighting the crackdown on the “popular uprising in Iran,” which includes the death of some 750 protesters and the arrest of another 30,000, the former world leaders reiterated that the international community has a “responsibility” to support the Iranian people’s human rights.